spirom/arrow-simpledb/README.md

         //
     }

-Note that column cursors are automatically positioned by the table cursor positioned when accessed, so any column (or part of a column) that is not needed for a query will not receive any memory accesses when the query is executed.
+Note that column cursors are automatically positioned by the table cursor's position when thay are accessed, so any column (or part of a column) that is not needed for a query will not receive any memory accesses when the query is executed.